kiahm/ShamsiExportGCalendar/README.md

 # ShamsiExportGCalendar
-Persian events export for google calendar
+convert persian events to georgian dates and export it for use in google calendar